edwardsdean/KissDownloader-no-longer-working/README.md

 # KissDownloader
-Downloads shows from Kissanime.ru, Kimcartoon.me, Kissasian.com
+Downloads shows from Kimcartoon.me, Kissasian.com

+* Kissanime.ru is only partially supported due to its captchas.

 Contact for support/troubleshooting https://discord.gg/W7uVTd7